eydandash/cib_bot/README.md

 An intelligent chatbot for analyzing Commercial International Bank (CIB) Egypt's financial statements using RAG (Retrieval-Augmented Generation) with vector search and Mistral AI.

+> **Note**: This project was developed and tested on a limited resource macOS laptop for testing purposes.
+Make sure to update browser paths in the scraping configuration to match your system setup.

+> **Prerequisites**: The program expects the host machine to be running Mistral on Ollama locally before starting the application.

 ## 🚀 Features

 - **PDF Scraping & Processing**: Automatically scrapes CIB financial statements from their website
 - **Intelligent Text Extraction**: Advanced PDF parsing with OCR support for complex financial documents
 - **Vector Search**: Semantic search using Qdrant vector database with sentence transformers
 - **AI-Powered Chat**: Chainlit-based chat interface with streaming responses from Mistral AI
-- **Bilingual Support**: Handles both English and Arabic financial documents
+- **Bilingual Support**: Handles English financial documents (Arabic document processing planned with specialized embedding models)
 - **Docker Support**: Containerized deployment with Docker Compose

 ## 📁 Project Structure